Importing and Querying Standalone Demo Data

 The standalone version of Splice Machine includes sample data that you can use to quickly try importing and querying meaningful data.
 This topic walks you through using the sample data.

 You must install the standalone version of Splice Machine on your computer before following the steps in this tutorial.
+You’ll find the link to the standalone installer and instructions in our Installing Splice Machine page.

 The Splice Machine installer package includes demo data that you can import into your database, so you can get used to working with your new database.
 We recommend that you follow the steps in this topic to import this demo data, and then run a few test queries against it to verify your installation.